b = oTrend.SaveToFile(sWhat, sFile, vFilter, sParams)

 |sParams||(String) Text list of parameters that define the way of saving into the file.
 Entries are in format KeyVal, for example "filetype:csv;fmt:standard;".|

 "filetype:xxx;" (mandatory) - It defines the type of the file specified by the sFile parameter.
 The following file types are possible:

 csv - type is a CSV file.
-It is the multi-lined file of text values separated, for example, by a semi-colon.
+It is the multi-lined file of text values, for example, separated by semicolon.
 It is commonly used, for example, in the MsExcel program.

 dbf - the type is a DBF file in the dBASE III format.
 It is commonly used, for example, by the MsExcel program.

 "fmt:xxx;" (optional) - It defines the format of the data stored in the file.
 The following formats are possible:

 "head:xxx;" (optional) - (only for CSV)It specifies if even the single-line heading with the columns names is stored in the file.
 The allowed values are:

 no (default) - heading is not inserted.